OssianEriksson/wp-google-auth/README.md

     npm run start
     ```

-    The development server is noe started at <http://localhost:8888/>.
+    The development server should now be started at <http://localhost:8888/>.

 1. When you are done, stop the development environment with
     ```console